John Carter Rejoins Bank OZK as Chief Credit Officer

-LITTLE ROCK, Ark., April 24, 2023 (GLOBE NEWSWIRE) -- Bank OZK OZK announced today that John Carter has returned as Chief Credit Officer.
-In this capacity, he will be responsible for oversight of the bank's credit, loan operations, special assets and mortgage lending functions.
+/EIN News/ -- LITTLE ROCK, Ark., April 24, 2023 (GLOBE NEWSWIRE) -- Bank OZK (Nasdaq: OZK) announced today that John Carter has returned as Chief Credit Officer.
+In this capacity, he will be responsible for oversight of the bank’s credit, loan operations, special assets and mortgage lending functions.
 In addition, Carter will participate in the development of corporate strategy for lending practices and policies.

 “We are so pleased to welcome John back to the Bank OZK team to once again lead our credit management practices,” stated George Gleason, Chairman and Chief Executive Officer.
 “He has a proven record, having risen through our ranks during his previous tenure with the bank where John was instrumental in the expansion of our community banking footprint throughout the southeast.
 Given his deep understanding of our business and corporate culture, I know John will hit the ground running to deliver value to our team and clients.”